Author's Note:

 This piece was originally composed for my McBeardo at MrSkin.com column and, actually, the bulk of it was composed for the purposes of creating a screenplay and, from there, a feature-length motion picture.

-t at my adults-only, naked-ladies job whose inevitable offense taken at the following would be more trouble than it would be worth to post it there.
+Believe it or not, forces exist at my adults-only, naked-ladies job whose inevitable offense taken at the following would be more trouble than it would be worth to post it there.

-my plain old McBeardo blog, and that thing wouldn't allow me to post pictures.
+So then I tried putting it on my plain old McBeardo blog, and that thing wouldn't allow me to post pictures.
 So here we are now, really horribly stretching the boundaries of this blog.
 But something this foaming-at-the-extremities berserk must be shared somewhere, and immediately.
 Love me, love my psychoses.

 *